duck8880/EE160/Lab12/Lab12.md

     void reorder(float *a, float *b, float *c);
     ```

     Use your `swap_big()` function from the previous problem to implement reorder().
 Your data file, **reorder.dat**, should show that your function works under all conditions.
 Write a driver to allow you to test this function for different triplets of floats when redirected from your data file.
+Run your program using the input redirection command:

+    ```bash
+    reorder < reorder.dat
+    ```

     ​